millerf/django-channels-jsonrpc/README.md

 ## Use

-See complete exmaple [here](https://github.com/millerf/django-channels-jsonrpc/blob/master/example/django_example/), and in particular [consumer.py](https://github.com/millerf/django-channels-jsonrpc/blob/master/example/django_example/)
+See complete example [here](https://github.com/millerf/django-channels-jsonrpc/blob/master/example/django_example/), and in particular [consumer.py](https://github.com/millerf/django-channels-jsonrpc/blob/master/example/django_example/)

 It is intended to be used as a Websocket consumer.
 See [documentation](http://channels.readthedocs.io/en/stable/generics.html#websockets) except... simplier...